 And the real problem is that most of this behavior is unconscious, habitual, and FEELS NORMAL, but it’s not healthy and it’s not living.

 Practicing a new way of moving and breathing through life means you release years of compression and holding in your body.
 You get to let go and take up space.

 Sucking in your stomach and “standing up straight” with all your muscles prevents your diaphragm from moving freely and easily.
 Your diaphragm moves like a parachute or a jellyfish and most of that movement is around the level of your waist.
 You can see in the above image that most of the diaphragm is in the back, not in the chest.

-If it is time to understand how your body breathes you and experience confidence, calm, and energy of well-coordinated body and breath, then sign up for BE BREATHED: Embodied, Empowered, Emboldened
+If it is time to understand how your body breathes you and experience confidence, calm, and energy of well-coordinated body and breath, then consider training in the Alexander Technique.

 Chronic ongoing pain is of course the most obvious sign.
 But there are other not-so-subtle messages your body gives you when it needs more care and attention.